EmergingMarketWatch

 In response, the government has implemented measures such as releasing strategic reserves of wheat, rice, and sugar to stabilise prices.
 Despite these efforts, external risks-including volatile global oil prices and escalating geopolitical tensions, particularly in the Middle East-pose significant upside risks to inflation.
 The RBI is expected to remain vigilant, balancing growth objectives with the need to anchor inflation expectations.

-The RBI expects CPI inflation to average 4.5% for FY25, but headline inflation may stay elevated in Q4 2024, with projections of 4.8% in Q3 and 4.2% in Q4.
+The RBI expects CPI inflation to average 4.8% (up from 4.5%) for FY25, but headline inflation may stay elevated in Q4 2024.
 While the MPC maintains a neutral stance, it is unlikely to pivot toward rate cuts until inflation shows consistent moderation.
+However, there is hope that the incoming fresh produce will see food prices ease in the coming months.
+This should see headline inflation decline, allowing sufficient headroom for a rate cut in Q1-2025.

 Financial and External Sector